 If you’re moving your WordPress blog to another hosting company, you may find some errors when installing plugins or updating your existing plugins.
-The most popular error message is will look like the following message.
+The most popular error message will look like the following one.

 Unable to locate WordPress Content directory(wp-content).